yaoiprotag/yaoi/README.md

 # [NATE-GAMES](https://nate-games.github.io/) <img src="https://nate-games.github.io/0/assets/img/favicon.png" width="40" style="vertical-align: middle;">
-📢: Updates and Announcements are posted here.
-But there is none.
+📢: Updates and Announcements are posted here: Working on making my own Unity game.
 ## About It
 A Games Site for school users or people at home.
 Don't ruin the fun and talk to a school administrator to block this.
 The website's look design was inspired by [Interstellar](https://github.com/interstellarnetwork/interstellar)